jrcastine/RPiHomeLab/README.md

 Files relating to my Raspberry Pi "Home Lab".

+For reference, this is a Raspberry Pi 4B 4 GB model, running Raspberry Pi OS 64 bit lite version and OpenMediaVault 6.
+There is a 500 GB external NVMe drive connected and shared for NAS storage.

 These are the .yml files that I am using in my instance of Portainer.
 Some items to note prior to use.

 * These .yml files are for use in creating an application stack in Portainer.